Cyber Security: What does "secure and resilient" mean in a chaotic cyber environment?

-In this luncheon series, FEAL has partnered with industry leaders Ashurst and Ashurst Advisory to explore what threat actors are focused on now, how they're using AI to their advantage, how the liability profile is shifting squarely onto trustees and their directors, evolving regulator expectations and, most importantly, how you take reasonable steps to ensure your cyber program is protecting members’ money, their privacy and the stability of Australia's financial system.
+In this luncheon series, industry leaders Ashurst will explore what threat actors are focused on now, how they're using AI to their advantage, how the liability profile is shifting squarely onto trustees and their directors, evolving regulator expectations and, most importantly, how you take reasonable steps to ensure your cyber program is protecting members’ money, their privacy and the stability of Australia's financial system.

 Guest speakers